isabella232/www-event-2020-NewZealandDay/training/index.md

 ### Training Check-in

-* The registration desk will open at 8:00 a.m. each day.
-For the Thursday afternoon class, check-in will open at 12:30 p.m.
+The registration desk will open at 8:00 a.m. each day.
+For the Thursday afternoon class, check-in will open at 1:00 p.m.

-On Wednesday, training check-in will be held in Case Room 3, on the lower level
+* On Wednesday, training check-in will be held in Case Room 3, on the lower level;
+* On Thursday, training check-in will be in the lower-level foyer

 ## Training Schedule